yale-dsaas/yale-dsaas.github.io/_posts/2023-09-01-fallschedule.md

 title: Fall 2023 Schedule
 ---

 For Fall 2023, we will be organizing the seminar in hybrid mode.
 The zoom link will be sent via deptartment wide email and the in-person session will be held in the KT 5th floor conference room.
-While the seminar is held in virtual or hybrid mode, we ask our attendees to follow our <a href="{{ site.url }}/rules">Guidelines for Virtual Engagement</a>.
+While the seminar is held in virtual or hybrid mode, we ask our attendees to follow our <a href="{{ site.baseurl }}/rules">Guidelines for Virtual Engagement</a>.

 <table>
   <thead>